 The trail is full of mud and bamboo bridges, making it difficult to walk in parts.

-Hopefully not to many leeches will be found crawling across your shoe!
+Hopefully not too many leeches will be found crawling across your shoe.

-You will get the chance to taste some plants and fruit from the jungle.
+You will get the chance to taste some plants and fruits from the jungle.

 Heading back to the village you will have to navigate rivers and walk through jungle on no trail.